-In Jungian science, Archetypes are the archaic patterns or forms or the elements of the collective unconscious which have been there since an endemic period of time and recollected as myths.
+In Jungian science, Archetypes are the old patterns or forms or the elements of the collective unconscious which have been there since an endemic period and recollected as myths.
 They are the inherited potentials of humans which are realized when they enter cognizance as images or manifest in behavior on interaction with the outside world.
 (Wiki)

 We humans need stories (or myths) to thrive- stories of hope, stories of deranged wars and the heroes who rose from there, tales of immense magnanimity or the depictions of tyranny.
-We sought all kind of stories, we also tell all kind of stories.
+We sought all kinds of stories, and we also tell all sorts of stories.
 What are stories anyway?
 And why do we tell them?

 Stories are the events on a particular subject matter that you tell to the listener.
-It can be anything- your regular workplace gossips, local news, it can be about your current mood, a fling from the past.
-Like I said, it can be anything and everything.
-The day we learned distinct patterns of communication, something inside us instigated to pass down the things we have seen, felt, heard and experienced.
-If there are reasons to it- one would be the human instinct to protect.
+It can be anything- your regular workplace gossip, local news, and it can be about your current mood, a fling from the past.
+As I said, it can be anything and everything.
+The day we learned distinct patterns of communication, something inside us instigated to pass down the things we have seen, felt, heard, and experienced.
+If there are reasons for it- one would be the human instinct to protect.

 For instance, when the family elders sit around a campfire and tell their grandchildren the stories of their hardship to survive.
 How each year the climate is getting rough.
-Winds are getting stronger, the temperature is dropping.
-Half the year, fields are being covered in snow and icy rivers.
-Without having sufficient warmth the plants are dying.
+Winds are getting stronger, and the temperature is dropping.
+Half the year, fields are covered in snow and icy rivers.
+Without having sufficient warmth, the plants are dying.
 The land is becoming more unsuitable and barren.
 How would you think the children will feel?
-Some of them might start thinking- how difficult it would for them after 10 or 20 years?
+Some of them might start thinking- how difficult it would be for them after 10 or 20 years?
 Some even think to relocate and find a land where they can survive with their family and cattle.
-Some child may aim to resurrect the dead land which his ancestors called home for generations.
+Some children may aim to resurrect the dead area which his ancestors called home for generations.

 The second reason is another human instinct- to say that we were there.
-Saying like- we lived.
-We lived here in this time.
+We were saying as we lived.
+We lived here at this time.
 Our lives were like this.
-There is a saying “You can't be immortal but your story can be told for thousand years."
-When we carved our lives on the stones, we hoped someday someone will come and find the way to our lives.
+There is a saying, "You can't be immortal, but your story can be told for a thousand years."
+When we carved our lives on the stones, we hoped someday someone would come and find the way to our lives.
 In those ruins, we left our hidden gem of immortality.

 So, why do we sought the myths?